SRCCON Facilitator Guide

 - Throughout June: We’ll check in regularly, on a timeline you can use for outlining your session and updating your title and description.

-- Mid-June: We’ll build this year’s schedule and let you know about time slots and room assignments.
+- Late June: We’ll build this year’s schedule and let you know about time slots and room assignments.

 - SRCCON week: On the Wednesday night before SRCCON begins, we’ll hold a facilitator welcome session at the venue for anyone who’d like to attend.